 What is a Hex Code?

-A hex code is a 6 digit number for a color.
+A hex code is a 6 alphanumeric digit code for a color.
 The first two numbers/letters represent red, the next two represent green, and the last two represent blue, also known as RGB.
-The colors were written in a # sign and 6 digit hex code.
+The color code begins with # sign followed by the 6 digit hex code.

 What if the Hex Code has 8 digits?